 - At the end of the gorge, turn left and continue with the Green Trail.

-- From here we continue to the “Small Arch”.
+- From here, we continue to the “Small Arch”.
 From the Arch, there is a good view of the Timna Valley, with Mount Timna dominating the scenery.
-(You can climb on mount Timna in our second hike)
+(You can climb mount Timna on our second hike)

 - From the Small Arch, descend into the valley between the two arches.
 At the end of the descent, you reach a junction with a RedTrail.